njtwomey/njtwomey.github.io/_pages/about.md

 over forty co-authors.
 As well as deploying models to several healthcare settings, I have also brought several models to web-scale and millions live users.
-These models have been explicitly tailored to closely align with product needs, and deliver positive responses on core business metrics.
+These models have been explicitly tailored to closely align with product needs, and have consistently delivered positive effects on core business metrics.

-I intend this website to serve these purposes:

-1. To deliver a non-technical overview on my main research contributions from a practical and intuitive perspective;
-2. For easy access to some code snippets that I often find useful but that I don't use frequently enough to have committed to memory; and
-3. To store various notes on machine learning concepts that I've written in the past which I refer to sometimes.

-Thanks for reading, and feel free to contact me through the links below.